- Need gas-powered tree cutter?

 The sharper the chain is the safer and more smoothly the saw operates.

-It is also important to ensure the proper tension of the chain.
+Additionally, you must ensure the proper tension of the chain.
 I’m going to go into more detail about this aspect of chainsaw care later on.

-For now, suffice it to say that you should readjust the tension after using your saw for several hours and also if you have not used it for a long time.
+For now, suffice it to say that you should readjust the tension after using your saw for several hours and if you have not used it for a long time.

 Check to see that your saw’s engine is well-lubricated and that the oil coats the bar and chain sufficiently.

-Finally, make sure that your saw has the proper amount and type of fuel.
-Place the saw on a flat surface while refueling to prevent spills.
 Although some chainsaws have an overfill protection feature that reduces spillage, it is still advisable to refuel your saw away from where you will be starting it to reduce fire risk.

 Gas chainsaw maintenance advice